-DS 3 Crossback SUV - MPG, running costs & CO2
+DS 3 review - MPG, running costs & CO2

 Every engine is fairly economical, and the all-electric E-Tense variant offers a decent range

-The DS 3 Crossback is another landmark in the history of a fast-evolving brand, because it's the first DS available with the choice of a petrol, diesel or all-electric powertrain.
-We’ve reviewed the DS 3 Crossback E-Tense separately, but it offers enough range for most buyers and is quick to recharge - we like that the fast-charging capability comes as standard.
+The DS 3 was another landmark in the history of a fast-evolving brand, because it was the first DS available with the choice of a petrol, diesel or all-electric powertrain – although the diesel has since been discontinued in the UK.
+It won’t be the last electric DS; the brand aims to go fully electric within just a few years.
+We’ve reviewed the DS 3 E-Tense separately, but it offers enough range for most buyers and is quick to recharge – we like that the fast-charging capability comes as standard.

-This trio of options should keep its appeal nice and broad, with petrol engines satisfying the majority of urban and medium-mileage drivers, diesel suiting high-mileage or rural motorists and an EV for those willing to spend a little more initially to get a zero emissions car that's cheap to run thereafter.
+Plentiful powertrain options should keep the DS 3’s appeal nice and broad, with petrol and mild-hybrid engines satisfying the majority of urban and medium-mileage drivers, and an EV for those willing to spend a little more initially to get a zero-emissions car that's cheap to run thereafter.

-With a 1.2-litre PureTech petrol fitted, there's the option of 100bhp, 129bhp or 153bhp power outputs.
+With a 1.2-litre PureTech petrol fitted, there's the option of 99bhp, 128bhp power outputs.
 The first is fitted with a six-speed manual gearbox, but the more powerful engines can only be specced with an eight-speed automatic gearbox.
-Choose the most powerful version in the top trim (with the optional larger alloy wheels) and it'll return 41.7-44.8mpg while emitting 141-155g/km, but stick with the 100bhp version of the same engine in a basic trim and it can get between 46-50.4mpg with 127-139g/km of CO2.
-As a result, Benefit-in-Kind liability for company-car drivers is pretty similar to its rivals but the smallest petrol engine will be the cheapest to tax for business users.
+Choose the 128bhp petrol and it'll return up to 46.3mpg while emitting 135g/km, but stick with the 100bhp version of the same engine and you’ll get an official fuel economy figure of up to 49.6mpg with CO2 emissions starting at 128g/km.
+As a result, Benefit-in-Kind liability for company-car drivers is pretty similar to its rivals but the smallest petrol engine will be the cheapest of the combustion engines to tax for business users.

 More reviews

-These figures are competitive for a small SUV, but the battery-electric DS 3 Crossback E-Tense of course has zero emissions, qualifying it for a 0% BiK rate from April 2020.
-Road tax is also free for electric cars, with the petrol and diesel variants costing owners £150 per year.
-If you spec the DS 3 Crossback to over £40,000 (it’s possible on the E-Tense versions), you’ll be paying an extra £325 a year in tax until the car’s six years old.
+These figures are competitive for a small SUV, but the battery-electric DS 3 E-Tense of course has zero emissions, qualifying it for a minimal BiK rate.
+Road tax is also free for electric cars (until the 2025 regulation change), with the petrol and diesel variants costing owners around the standard annual rate.

-The E-Tense has a driving range of 200 miles (WLTP) from a single charge, which is more than both the cheaper version of the Nissan Leaf (168 miles) and BMW i3 (188 miles).
-The fact that its 50kWh lithium-ion battery pack can also be topped up to 80% capacity in just half-an-hour using a public fast-charger should be enough to convince cautious first-time EV buyers that longer trips are possible.
-A full charge from an 7.2kW home wallbox takes eight hours.
+The E-Tense has a driving range of up to 270 miles from a single charge, which is considerably more than both the cheaper version of the Nissan Leaf (168 miles) and Mazda MX-30 (124 miles).
+The fact that its 54kWh lithium-ion battery pack can also be topped up to 80% capacity in just half an hour using a public fast-charger should be enough to convince cautious first-time EV buyers that longer trips are possible.
+A full charge from a 7.4kW home wallbox takes seven and a half hours.

 Insurance groups